-This will open the VST/DX Plugins Dialog.
+This will open the DirectX/VST window.
 You can apply DirectX and VST effects in real time to the audio tracks without permanently altering the actual track data.

 This will launch the Audio Chord Wizard.
-Audio Chord Wizard automatically figures out the chords from audio files (WAV/MP3/WMA/SEQ).
+Audio Chord Wizard automatically figures out the chords from audio files (WAV/MP3/WMA/SEO).